RaymondBalise/rUM/README.md

 + A research project template.
 It creates a new RStudio project that has your choice of an `analysis.qmd` Quarto file or `analysis.Rmd` R markdown file with tidyverse and conflicted.
 + Quarto and R Markdown templates which include they YAML header and start up blocks that load the tidyverse and conflicted packages.

-* 💥 NEW in Version 1.0.2 💥 We cleaned (i.e., linted and styled) and fixed a couple small formatting issues of the paper templates.
-The automatically produced code should pass check on the [tidyverse style guide](https://style.tidyverse.org/).
+* 💥 NEW in Version 1.0.2 💥 We cleaned (i.e., linted and styled) the code and fixed a couple small formatting issues in the paper templates.
+The automatically produced paper code should pass checks based on the [tidyverse style guide](https://style.tidyverse.org/).

 ## How to I add rUM?